eisisig/redstate/README.md

 # redstate

+> Idea taken from [https://github.com/luisvinicius167/mockstate]() which I really liked.
+Props to @luisvinicius167

 > ### WIP - This is a test project and for now just a POC for alternative way of using redux.

 > NOTE: this is a single store setup